The Oklahoma Joe’s Bandera Smoker is a monster of an offset vertical smoker, the question is, is it worth the price tag?

 Note: Some of the links in this article may be affiliate links.
 This doesn’t cost you any more than normal.
 Read our disclaimer for more info.

-The Oklahoma Joe Bandera smoker is a vertical offset smoker priced in the $500-$600 range for most people in the United States.
+This unit is a vertical offset smoker priced in the $500-$600 range for most people in the United States.

 This grill was made to be stocked in big box stores like Home Depot and Lowes with the goal of maintaining features for the consumer while keeping the price in a range most Americans can afford.
 I mean, just shy of 1,000 sq. in. of cooking area in a 200lb grill for less than $500 is a pretty amazing feat.